-The path then continues along the Loch and you will soon see the Huddlestone Arch (and an exit point) approaching out in front of you.
+After the visiting the Central Park waterfall, the path then continues along the Loch and you will soon see the Huddlestone Arch (and an exit point) approaching out in front of you.
 While you can exit here, you can instead opt to continue the hike a bit further north in the North Woods, which I will talk about in the next section.

 5) The North Woods

 As you can see in the map above, instead of exiting the woods I looped back around and then headed farther north into the park.
 Here things can get a bit more complicated.
 This area is a bit less trafficked and you will see a lot of various paths to go on.